 The Social Sciences and History General examination includes the disciplines of western civilization, American history, Afro-Asian civilization, world history, political science, economics, anthropology, geography, sociology, social psychology, social studies, and all SIU University Core Curriculum social science courses.

-The Humanities General examination includes the disciplines of literature, poetry, fiction, drama, non-fiction, creative writing, films.
+The Humanities General examination includes the disciplines of literature, poetry, fiction, drama, non-fiction, creative writing, and films.

 The College Composition General examination disciplines